2024 Stewardship Campaign: Upward, Outward, Forward

 Do we talk about money too much?

-We have talked about money due to the recently completed 75th Anniversary fundraising campaign.
-As you entrust your gifts to Indian Hill Church, we believe it’s important to let you know how those gifts are being put to use.
-The annual Stewardship campaign, however, is just five weeks as in past years.
+The annual Stewardship campaign lasts four to five weeks each year.
 All healthy families, including church families, communicate openly and honestly about money.
 For Christians, money is not secret or taboo.
 It belongs to God.
 Jesus talked about it a lot.
 We believe five weeks a year is reasonable.

 The Details of Giving